 Now your garlic is ready for storing, eating and replanting if you want to save some for another crop!
 Enjoy!!

 For information on the many medicinal, culinary and garden health benefits of garlic read our article - Growing Great Health with Garlic!

-What is your growing Garlic techniques?
+What are your growing Garlic techniques?